My Two Cents (Daily) - Criterion's July includes Big Chill & Scanners, plus Pompeii & 3 Days to Kill announced http://t.co/q3s0KBaJgz

 - Bill Hunt

-All right, we’ve got a couple things for you here at The Bits today...
+All right, we’ve got a little bit more release news for you today...

 - Bill Hunt